-Importance and personal benefits¶
+Importance and Personal Benefits

 How this will help you/ why this is useful

-As with testing, a key objective of code review is to remove mistakes and bad practice from changes made to a software project before those changes enter the master code base.
+As with testing, a key objective of code review is to remove mistakes and bad practice from changes made to a software project before those changes enter the main code base.
 However, it also has a number of other direct and indirect benefits to projects.
 These are discussed below.

 Code reviews are an effective method for improving software quality.
 McConnell (2004) suggests that unit testing finds approximately 25% of defects, function testing 35%, integration testing 45%, and code review 55-60%.
 While that means that none of these methods are good enough on their own, and that they should be combined, clearly code review is an essential tool here.